Andy Hill (footballer)

 Andrew Rowland Hill (born 20 January 1965) is an English former professional footballer who played as a defender.
-In a 15-year career he scored 19 goals in 551 league and cup appearances in the Football League and Premier League.
+In a 15-year career, he scored 19 goals in 551 league and cup appearances in the Football League and Premier League.

-He began his career as a youth-team player at Manchester United and played on the losing side in the 1982 FA Youth Cup final.
-He never made a first-team appearance however, and moved on to Bury in July 1984.
-He was named as Bury's Player of the Year after helping the club to secure promotion out of the Fourth Division in the 1984–85 season.
-He spent close to seven years at Bury, making 312 appearances, before he was sold to Manchester City for £200,000 in 1990.
+He began his career as a youth team player at Manchester United and played on the losing side in the 1982 FA Youth Cup final.
+However, he never made a first-team appearance and moved on to Bury in July 1984.
+He was named Bury's Player of the Year after helping the club to secure promotion out of the Fourth Division in the 1984–85 season.
+He spent nearly seven years at Bury, making 312 appearances, before being sold to Manchester City for £200,000 in 1990.
 He played for City for close to five seasons, including the opening season of the Premier League, before being sold on to Port Vale for £150,000 in August 1995.
 He played on the losing side in the 1996 Anglo-Italian Cup final and retired in May 1998.

 Playing career

 Manchester United

 Hill was born in Maltby, Yorkshire.
 Upon leaving school in 1981, he began an apprenticeship at Manchester United.
 He played in the youth side that finished as FA Youth Cup runners-up to Watford in 1982, his teammates included Clayton Blackmore, Mark Hughes and Norman Whiteside.
 He also gained England Youth Honours.
-He later signed as a professional but never got a first team game at Old Trafford and signed for Fourth Division club Bury in July 1984.
+He later signed as a professional but never got a first-team game at Old Trafford and signed for Fourth Division club Bury in July 1984.

 Bury

 The "Shakers" secured the fourth and final automatic promotion place in 1984–85, and Hill was voted the club's Player of the Year.
-Hill was then appointed as captain by manager Martin Dobson, at the age of 19.
+Hill was then appointed as captain by manager Martin Dobson at the age of 19.
 Bury finished three points above the Third Division drop zone in 1985–86.
 They then finished comfortably in mid-table in 1986–87, 1987–88, and 1988–89.
-Sam Ellis then took over as manager, and led the club to the play-offs with a fifth-place finish in 1989–90 – they were then beaten by Tranmere Rovers at the semi-final stage.
-The following season under new boss Mike Walsh he was sold to Manchester City.
-Hill played a total of 317 matches and scored 12 goals for the Gigg Lane club.
+Sam Ellis then took over as manager and led the club to the play-offs with a fifth-place finish in 1989–90 – they were then beaten by Tranmere Rovers at the semi-final stage.
+The following season, under new boss Mike Walsh, he was sold to Manchester City.
+Hill played 317 matches and scored 12 goals for the Gigg Lane club.